zeux/meshoptimizer/README.md

 On most hardware, indexed triangle lists are the most efficient way to drive the GPU.
 However, in some cases triangle strips might prove beneficial:

-- On some older GPUs, triangle strips may be a bit more efficient to decode
+- On some older GPUs, triangle strips may be a bit more efficient to render
 - On extremely memory constrained systems, index buffers for triangle strips could save a bit of memory

 While in general usage of triangle strips is not recommended, this library provides an algorithm for converting a vertex cache optimized triangle list to a triangle strip: